Tony Lawrence: "A military response from NATO against Russia is very unlikely"

 Is Trump making consensus in NATO even more difficult?

 — Yes, I think so.
-And not only because the United States is involved in a peace negotiation process.
-For the moment, this is not advancing much or very well, but they probably wouldn't want to risk their chances of reaching some kind of agreement between Russia and Ukraine by acting in a stronger and more forceful way in response to this incident.
+And not just because the United States is involved in a peace negotiation process.
+For the moment, this is not progressing much or very well, but they probably wouldn't want to risk their chances of reaching some kind of agreement between Russia and Ukraine by acting in a stronger and more forceful way in response to this incident.

-Do you think there is a risk that this weak response from the Alliance could encourage Russia to go further?
+Do you think there is a risk that this unconvincing response from the Alliance may encourage Russia to go further?

 Romania has asked NATO for a faster transfer of anti-drone capabilities.
-Would you say this is one of the main challenges right now for the Alliance, especially on the eastern flank?
+Would you say this is one of the main challenges for the Alliance right now, especially on the eastern flank?

-— Undoubtedly so.
+— Undoubtedly yes.
 Air and missile defense in general is a significant capability gap across the Alliance.
 And anti-drone defenses are an even bigger problem.
 NATO's integrated air defense system is designed for conventional aircraft, not for drones.
-Nor do we have ways to eliminate drones in a cost-effective manner, and shooting down a drone with a very expensive air-to-air missile; it's simply not a sustainable option.
+Nor do we have cost-effective ways to eliminate drones, and shooting down a drone with a very expensive air-to-air missile; it's simply not a sustainable option.
 Therefore, we need both sensors and sensor coverage as well as new means to neutralize drones.
 The good news is that this is widely recognized, and there are all sorts of national and international programs underway aimed at developing technologies against UAS (unmanned aerial systems).
 But we need them now, and right now they are still not available.